-A Level/Level 3 Applied exams : GCSE exams :
+A Level/Level 3 Applied exams GCSE exams

-Thursday 15 August 2024 Thursday 22 August 2024
+Thursday 14 August 2025 Thursday 21 August 2025

-- A Level/Level 3 Applied exam results will available for collection from Constance Green Hall at St Aidan's from 8.15 am.
-GCSE results for Sixth Form students will be emailed to the students' school email address. - If you wish someone else to collect your results on your behalf, including your parents/guardians, you must give your written or emailed authorisation to Mrs Humphrey, Exams Officer (w.humphrey@staidans.co.uk) before results day. - If you would like your results posted to you, please leave a large A4 size stamped addressed envelope (with a large letter stamp) at the Sixth Form Office before the end of term. - Only in exceptional circumstances will A Level/Level 3 Applied results be emailed to your school email address on results day.
+• A Level/Level 3 Applied exam results will available for collection from Constance Green Hall at St Aidan's from 8.15 am.
+GCSE results for Sixth Form students will be emailed to the students' school email address.

+- If you wish someone else to collect your results on your behalf, including your parents/guardians, you must give your written or emailed authorisation to Mrs Humphrey, Exams Officer (w.humphrey@staidans.co.uk) before results day. - If you would like your results posted to you, please leave an A5 size stamped addressed envelope at the Sixth Form Office in Bede House at SA before the end of term. - Due to the large number of students in our Sixth Form receiving results in August, only in exceptional circumstances will A Level/Level 3 Applied results be emailed to your school email address on results day.
+We do encourage students to come in to school to collect their results as staff will be available to offer guidance.